johnaoss/latex/README.md

 ## Copyright

-This project is a direct fork of [Calvin Kent's LaTeX](fileshttps://github.com/CalvinKent/My-LaTeX).
+This project is a direct fork of [Calvin Kent's LaTeX files](https://github.com/CalvinKent/My-LaTeX).

-More information can be found in [LICENSE.md](./LICENSE.md)
+More information can be found in [LICENSE.md](https://github.com/johnaoss/latex/blob/master/LICENSE).